josh-works/josh-works.github.io/_posts/parking_lot_consulting/2023-07-14-parking_lot_consulting.md

 permalink: 'get-more-from-your-parking-lots'
 ---

 Hi there!
-I'm Josh, and I'm your local neighborhood "parking lot advocate".
+I'm Josh, and I'm your local neighborhood advocate for overlooked spaces.

-We're talking about parking lots today.
+Today, we'll be focusing on parking lots.

 Your parking lot has a job to do, and every day, every night, rain or shine, hot or cold, clear, rainy, or snowy, your parking lot does the best it can at it's job.

 But how well does it do it's job?
 What _is_ the job of a parking lot, exactly, anyway?